-1 Accessory dwelling unit means a separate and complete single housekeeping unit within detached dwelling unit or within an accessory structure to the principal dwelling unit of the lot or parcel upon which the unit is located, permitted under the provisions of Subsection 9-6-3(mn), B.R.C.
+1 Accessory dwelling unit means a separate and complete single housekeeping unit within a detached dwelling unit or within an accessory structure to the principal dwelling unit of 2 the lot or parcel upon which the unit is located, permitted under the provisions of Subsection 9-6-3(mn), B.R.C.
 1981.
-2 3 Subsection 9-0-5(mii), D.K.C.
-1961.
-4 Art or craft studio studio or workshop means the workshop or studio of an artist, sculptor, 5 photographer, jeweler, potter, craftsperson, furniture maker, or cabinet maker, or other artist or artisan primarily used for on-site production of unique custom goods by hand 6 manufacturing involving the use of hand tools and small-scale equipment, which may include an accessory sales, lessons, and limited eventsgallery.
-7 8 Attached accessory dwelling unit means a separate and complete single housekeeping unit within a detached dwelling unit, permitted under the provisions of Subsection 9-6- 9 3(m n), B.R.C.
+3 Subsection > 0 3(mm), B.R.C.
+1701.
+4 Art or craft studio studio or workshop means the workshop or studio of an artist, sculptor, 5 photographer, jeweler, potter, craftsperson, furniture maker, or cabinet maker, or other artist or artisan primarily used for on-site production of unique custom goods by hand 6 manufacturing involving the use of hand tools and small-scale equipment, which may include an-accessory sales, lessons, and limited eventsgallery.
+7 8 Attached accessory dwelling unit means a separate and complete single housekeeping unit within a detached dwelling unit, permitted under the provisions of Subsection 9-6- 9 3( mn ), B.R.C.
 1981.
 10 Brewery means a use with a manufacturer or wholesaler license issued under § 44-3-401, 11 et seq., C.R.S., and does not include any retail type liquor license under § 44-3-309, et seq., C.R.S., on the lot or parcel, that is primarily a manufacturing facility, where malt liquors 12 are manufactured on the premises, that may include a tap-room that is less than or equal to thirty percent of the total floor area of the facility or one thousand square feet, whichever 13 is greater.
 14 15 Broadcasting and recording facility means a studio for the purpose of broadcasting radio or television or a studio for recording of live performances.
 16 17 Computer design and development facility means a business primarily engaged in the development of, or engineering of, computer software or computer hardware, but excluding 18 retail sales, computer hardware manufacturers, and computer repair services.
-19 Data processing facility means a facility where electronic data is processed by employees, 20 including, without limitation, data entry, storage, conversion or analysis, subscription and credit card transaction processing, telephone sales and order collection, mail order and 21 catalog sales, and mailing list preparation.
-22 23 Detached accessory dwelling unit means a separate and complete single housekeeping unit within an accessory structure to the principal dwelling unit of the lot or parcel upon 24 which the unit is located that is permitted under the provisions of Paragraph 9-6- $3(\underline{mn})(3)$, B.R.C.
+19 Duta and a series for illite manages of spilites values also strong a data in manages of his annulasses.
+20 Data processing facility means a facility where electronic data is processed by employees, including, without limitation, data entry, storage, conversion or analysis, subscription and 21 credit card transaction processing, telephone sales and order collection, mail order and catalog sales, and mailing list preparation.
+22 23 Detached accessory dwelling unit means a separate and complete single housekeeping unit within an accessory structure to the principal dwelling unit of the lot or parcel upon 24 which the unit is located that is permitted under the provisions of Paragraph 9-6-3(mn)(3), B.R.C.
 1981.
 25